nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Otherwise, TruthTable will not carry out the command properly.

 For instance,
-- `add person -n "full name" ...` will recognise "full name" as the name being specified for the new person
+- `add person -n "full name" ...` will recognize "full name" as the name being specified for the new person
-- `add person -n full name ...` will recognise "full" as the name being specified for the new person, however, this command will not execute successfully as `name` will be treated as a **flag** (and this flag does not exist for the `add person` command)
+- `add person -n full name ...` will recognize "full" as the name being specified for the new person, however, this command will not execute successfully as `name` will be treated as a **flag** (and this flag does not exist for the `add person` command)